 It was hard on the parents who had their children at home all day and lacked the proper resources to help them study.
 Imane is a Syrian mother of four children of ages four to eight.
 Her eldest daughter, Amal, is enrolled in one of our partner education centers.
 She shared with us:

 “When the center switched to online learning, we tried our best so that Amal continues to study well but it was not always easy or even possible.
-We all use the same phone and some days it doesn’t even work.
-Other days, we don’t have it at home because my husband takes it with him to work, so the assignments quickly started to pile up.”
+We all use the same phone and some days it didn’t even work.
+Other days, we didn’t have it at home because my husband takes it with him to work, so the assignments quickly started to pile up.”

 Online learning was obviously tough on the children, who were deprived of access to a safe place where they feel loved and valued and where they play with their friends.

 Last but not least, it was hard on the educators, since it increased their workload significantly without the reward of witnessing the children’s progress and excitement.
 Samira, one of the educators we work with, confirms: